defn-podcast/defn.github.io/sponsor.md

 # Sponsorship

-We have hardware, software and service costs associated with producing the podcast.

 We are grateful for the support of our friends and patrons in in the community.

 ## Patreon

-To make it easy to show your support for the show, we have a Patreon account for more refined listeners
+To make it easy to show your support for the show, we have a Patreon account

 <a href="https://www.patreon.com/defn" target="_blank">Become a Patron!</a>